-When I started my YA novel Half in Love with Death (Merit Press – December 2015), I’d already abandoned two novels about a young girl who falls in love with a man who may be a murderer.
-This story drew me irresistibly, but every time I tried to write it I got stuck in the middle.
+When I started my YA thriller Half in Love with Death, I’d already abandoned two novels about a young girl who falls in love with a man who may be a murderer.
+Every time I tried to write it I got stuck in the middle.
+But like many writers I was compelled to keep returning to the story I had to tell until I got it right.

 I could understand why this case transfixed my sister.
 It wasn’t just the details of the murder, grisly though they were (Smitty and his friends lured Aileen into the desert just to see what it felt like to kill someone, and the Fritz sisters’ bodies were left to rot in the sand).
 It was that the teens pictured on those pages looked a lot like kids we knew.
 If something so horrible could be concealed behind such a normal facade, how could you trust anyone?